wesleywerner/laid/README.md

 Set-up happens once.

 1. Follow [vm-setup.md](vm-setup.md) to create a new VM in QEmu.
 You can adapt this guide to virtualbox without any effort.
-1. boot your VM (use [run.sh](run.sh) as a template if you chose QEmu).
+1. boot your VM.
 The important thing here is we port-forward host port `2222` to guest `22`, this allows us to ssh and copy files to/from the VM.
 1. copy the package script to your VM:

         scp laid-0.10.2-package.sh laid64:package